Rare, Early German Broadside Map of the North American British Colonies—First State!

 Other early boundaries are noted, but unnamed.
 The map is smaller and a bit less thickly detailed than Lodge’s, but is a very credible presentation intended for a different audience.
 In the lower right corner is a distance table explaining the mileage separating principal towns and cities across the colonies.

 The text below the map, in German, is organized by colonies, with sections describing:

 - Nova Scotia

 - New Jersey

-The map is of the utmost rarity, with only a few examples located in German and American institutions, at least one version lacking the text.
+This is the first of two known states of the map.
+The map is of rare in both states, with only a few examples located in German (5, state 1), Switzerland (1, state 1), France (1, state 2), and American institutions; at least one of these lacks the text.

 State 1: Has the imprint of Ritter, as shown here.
 Known US examples are housed at the University of Georgia and the Leventhal Map and Education Center, Boston Public Library.

 State 2: Has the imprint of Möllerische Buchhandlung.
 The Hamburg in the imprint is darker than the first state.
 Examples at US institutions are at the Library of Congress, the Harvard Map Collection, and the John Carter Brown Library.

 The British Library also has an example, but the imprint is not listed in their catalog.

 Thomas Albrecht Pingeling (1727-1803) was a Hamburg-based engraver.
 The son of an engraver, Gottfried Christian Pingeling, Thomas started working for his father in 1751.
 He took over the business upon his father’s death in 1769 and their workshop was considered the most important in Hamburg in the second half of the eighteenth century.
 They had many international clients and especially strong ties with London and St. Petersburg.
 Later, he entered into partnership with his student, Johann Thomas Hagemann.
 The shop specialized in illustrations and title vignettes, as well as bookplates.
 They also published many maps, charts, and views.